Nathan S. Upham

 GRANTS AND FELLOWSHIPS

-(pending).
+2023.
 U.S. National Science Foundation, “DMS/NIGMS 2: Spatial, Multi-Host Petri Net Models for Zoonotic Disease Forecasting” to NSF 22-600, Joint DMS/NIGMS Initiative to Support Research at the Interface of the Biological and Mathematical Sciences (Co-PI with PI B. Sterner and Co-PI P. Jevtic).
-Proposed: $789,242 direct costs (2023-2027), proposal # 2246201.
+Awarded: $789,242 direct costs (2023-2027), award # 1R01GM152813-01.

 2023.
 U.S. National Science Foundation, “Collaborative Research: Ranges: Building capacity to extend mammal specimens from western North America” to NSF 21-501, DBI-ICBR (Capacity): Biocollections (PI with Co-PI D. Rowsey, along with 20 institutions).
 Awarded: $11,752 direct costs (2023-2025), award #2228395 (to digitize specimen tags and field notes in the ASU Mammals Collection).